rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 | LaMDA | 137B| 2810B | Decoder |
 {:.mbtablestyle}
 <br>
 Although all models listed here are autoregressive decoder only model, they actually differ a bit inside the decoder.
+For instance, to speed up inference time, PaLM is using multi-query attention.
+Normally, in mutlhead attention, there will be h heads each with a linear project layer.
+With multiquery attention, instead of using h linear project layer for K and V, we can use a single linear project layer for K and a single linear projection layer for V. Then, for different head layers, K and V will be the same.
+In this way, we can save memory IO and get better latency performance in incremental inference.

 ### Training Design